 [Windows 7 Fix] Deleting 1000+ Files in a Single Batch Deletes them Permanently and doesn’t Put them in Recycle Bin

-Ever tried to delete more than 1000 files in a single batch in Windows 7?
-Never try it or you'll not be able to recover them because Windows 7 will not put them in Recycle Bin.
-It'll delete them permanently.
+Have you ever tried to delete more than 1000 files in a single batch in Windows 7?
+We suggest you to never try it otherwise you’ll not be able to recover them from Recycle Bin as Windows 7 will not move those deleted files to Recycle Bin.
+Windows will delete the files permanently.

 Delete_1000_Files_Bug_Win_7.png

-Actually its a bug in Windows 7 and Server 2008 R2.
-Deleting 1000+ files deletes them permanently and don't put them in Recycle Bin.
-Microsoft has confirmed this bug and has released updates to fix the issue.
+Actually its a bug in Windows 7 and Windows Server 2008 R2.
+Deleting 1000+ files deletes them permanently and doesn’t put them in Recycle Bin.
+Microsoft has confirmed this bug and has released a stability and reliability update KB980408 to fix the issue.

 You can download the fix using following links: